What is Yin Yoga?

 Benefits of Yin Yoga

 Yin Yoga can be a cooling practice for many people who prefer relaxed and deeper poses.
-It can be a great yoga to practice for both balancing the body, mind and spirit in equal manner.
+It can be a great yoga to practice for both balancing the body, mind, and spirit in an equal manner.

 - It can work as the counter-balance of Yang practices such as Vinyasa and many other dynamic practices.
 While practicing twice in a week for relaxing and allowing the parts of the body cool down, it can be the best practice to perform.